ac238/skyrmions-trial/README.md

 The sign of Q_top is always positive; this needs to be fixed.

 % plot
-For each index, quiver creates a field of vectors whose components are proportional to m1 and m2 at positions xx and yy.
+For each index, quiver creates a field of vectors whose components are proportional to m(:,:,1) and m(:,:,1) at positions xx and yy.
-The contour plot is of rho, the Pontryagin density, but it can be changed to check other unseen values such as m3 or norm_m (to ensure it is preserved).
+The contour plot is of rho, the Pontryagin density, but it can be changed to check other unseen values such as m(:,:,3) or norm_m (to ensure it is preserved).
 A line of code is present which can be uncommented to replace the graphs with a single "slice" of the skyrmion along the x-axis.

 % check conserved quantities
 Calculates conserved quantities such as S_z and various types of energy.
 Only the Zeeman, A, and stiffness terms have been implemented; Coulomb and electric field are coming soon.
 Plots them over time after all time is elapsed.
+E_El doesn't seem to be conserved.